mrmuli/http-trigger-func/README.md

 ### Note
 - When running the benchmark, you'll have to drop the image and containers after each run, to encourage accurate results.
 - The `--no-wait` flag has been added to all `az create` commands and has an impact on the results.
 The flag prevents wait for the long-running operation to finish.
 This however, doesn't have the container start faster.
 There's still an overhead of 10-20+ seconds.
+- Under the scripts path, there is an ARM template which can be used to customize your container but achieve the same goals.
+I.e. set a dns name or define volumes.
+Comment out the appropriate command in aci.sh to make use of it.

 Sample results after running `./bench`